-CONTRACT PHYSICAL EDUCATION Open to Grades: 12 Credit(s): .5 Course Number: 7440 Prerequisites: Introduction to Wellness Wellness I, Wellness II Notes: This course cannot replace Wellness II : Wellness I or teams that are run by a coach(es), martial arts, etc. Students are required to complete a contract, which identifies a 40-hour fitness activity to meet their physical education requirement.
+CONTRACT PHYSICAL EDUCATION Open to Grades: 12 Credit(s): .5 Course Number: 7440 Prerequisites: Prerequisites: Introduction to Wellness Wellness I, Wellness II Notes: This course cannot replace Wellness II Wellness I or

+Senior students may take Contract Physical Education.
+Contract Physical Education must be a physical activity completed in an organized setting such as a school sport or activity, organized travel teams or outside teams that are run by a coach(es), martial arts, etc. Students are required to complete a contract, which identifies a 40-hour fitness activity to meet their physical education requirement.
 Students complete the activity during after-school hours.
 They will be required to turn in a goal sheet, documentation of hours, and a reflection throughout the semester.
 Students must have evidence documenting their completed hours.